Does TLS Email Encryption Meet Compliance Requirements?

 In GLBA, businesses must:

 There is no specific mandate for how organizations must protect their email.
-Unencrypted email transmission is a risk that can be mitigated by using SMTP TLS (or one of the other methods).
-Similarly, it could be decided that based on the email contents and storage, explicit email encryption at rest is not needed to mitigate the risk.
+Unencrypted email transmission is a risk that can be mitigated by using TLS email encryption (or one of the other methods).
+Similarly, your security team could decide that based on the email contents and storage, explicit email encryption at rest is not needed to mitigate the risk.

-TLS Okay?
-YES, but consider your internal Risk Analysis.
+Is TLS Okay?
+YES, but consider your internal risk analysis.

 SOX: Sarbanes-Oxley Act

-All U.S. Publicly Traded Companies must abide by the Sarbanes-Oxley Act (SOX).
-Sarbanes-Oxley is like GLBA in that it does not address email encryption in particular, but instead seeks to ensure that organizations analyze their risk and establish internal controls to protect sensitive information.
+All publicly traded companies must abide by the Sarbanes-Oxley Act (SOX).
+Sarbanes-Oxley is like GLBA in that it does not address email encryption in particular but instead seeks to ensure that organizations analyze their risk and establish internal controls to protect sensitive information.
 Furthermore, SOX requires that organizations provide evidence of the effectiveness of these internal controls in their annual reports.

 While SOX does not discuss email encryption, it is consensus-established that the COBIT and COSO frameworks are good guidelines for SOX compliance.
 COBIT says:

-TLS meets most of these criteria (though the other encryption methods provide more).
-Adding other technologies like DKIM to email workflows will add protection against forgery and non-repudiation of origin without having use PGP, S/MIME, or Secure Portal Pickup.
+TLS email encryption meets most of these criteria (though the other encryption methods provide more).
+Adding other technologies like DKIM to email workflows will protect against forgery and non-repudiation of origin without using PGP, S/MIME, or Secure Portal Pickup.

 DS11.6: Security Requirements for Data Management: “Define and implement policies and procedures to identify and apply security requirements applicable to the receipt, processing, storage, and output of data to meet business objectives, organizational security policy, and regulatory requirements.”

 DS11.6 can apply to “encrypted email at rest.”
 There is no mandate to encrypt individual messages.
-Organizations are only required to review their risk and implement policies and procedures to protect that data in an appropriate way.
+Organizations must only review their risk and implement policies and procedures to protect that data appropriately.

 When considering SOX compliance, as with GLBA and HIPAA, it comes back to the organization’s processes and risk analysis to determine what level of encryption is appropriate for compliance needs.

-TLS Okay?
-YES, but consider your internal Risk Analysis.
+Is TLS Okay?
+YES, but consider your internal risk analysis.

 SB 1386: California Senate Bill 1386